obscaenvs/upsync/README.md

 somewhat older versions.
 As of now, only tested on Mac OS X 10.8 and FreeBSD 10.0-RELEASE.

 # Bugs

-Probably, being written in `bash`.
+Sometimes it's slow to react to a change.
+I have yet to investigate why.
+I don't think it is the underlying program (i.e.`fswatch`) Probably more, being written in `bash`.
 Let me know.

 # Example
 Given a directory